mnforba/Secure-infra-fault-tolerant/README.md

 * IDE
 * AWS Access & Secret Key

-> In this project, I have used some variables also that I will discuss later in this article.
 > You can clone or fork this repository to your local and use the code from [mnforba](https://github.com/mnforba/Secure-infra-fault-tolerant).

 **Step 1:- Configure the Environment**